 The rough is one of the big stories at Torrey Pines.
 It will leave an impression on you and you will hit at least a few shots out of it during your round.
 The fairways here are very narrow and most of them slope to one side or the other, making them hard to hold at times.
 The rough yesterday was probably about four inches deep (nothing compared to how deep it is during the tournaments) and with kikuyu grass, it will wear you out big time.
 It’s hard to hit from and it’s demoralizing, but it’s strangely fun in a sadistic way.
 It’s a key part of the experience here, if you ask me.

 Both South and North offer some spectacular views along the cliffs of La Jolla and they use the natural terrain to shape the holes.
-It is really a wonderful setting for a golf course.
+It is really a wonderful setting for two great golf courses.

 It was very foggy during my morning round and really didn’t clear up much until the back nine, so unfortunately some of the best views on the South course (3rd and 4th holes particularly) were obscured.
 I do love playing a great seaside course in early morning fog, but I do wish I would have gotten better views on the South.
 It cleared up enough as we got to play some of the beautiful back nine holes along the cliffs like 12, 13, 14 and 16, so it wasn’t a complete loss.

 People like playing the South because it is a great test of your golf skills.
 It is a long course that plays at just over 7,000 yards from the blue tees.
 The black tees can be played “by permission only” according to the scorecard and are over 7,600 yards.
 Still, there are some “alternate” back tee boxes that Jones added in for the U.S. Open redesign that can stretch the course even further.
 One of the guys in my morning foursome was a longtime SD resident and pointed out many things to me during our round, including the crazy across-the-cliff alternate tee boxes on the par-5 13th hole.